 As rounds are unloaded into the Separatist army, Republic Commando makes great use of squad controls, allowing the player to send a sharpshooter to a sniper point, a hacker to open a door, and the weapons expert to light up the droid forces with a well a placed Thermal Detonator.
 The on-the-fly squad control may sound fairly complex, but the system that LucasArts has developed couldn’t be easier to use.

-“Although the controls fit as comfortably as Master Chief’s glove, the targeting system is too demanding of precision, especially when you are required to unload dozens of rounds into certain enemy types,” I wrote in my review.
+“Although the controls fit as comfortably as Master Chief’s glove, the targeting system is too demanding of precision, especially when you are required to unload dozens of rounds into certain enemy types,” Game Informer Editor-in-Chief Andrew Reiner wrote in his review.
 “If you don’t have armor-breaking rounds, a Super Battle Droid can be just as annoying as the new dance number in Return of the Jedi.
 Airborne foes are also quite difficult to tag at a successful rate.”

 PlayStation 3, Xbox 360, Wii, 3DS, PSP, DS, PC – 2011

-The most ambitious and entertaining Lego Star Wars game is based off of the The Clone Wars animated series.
+One of the most ambitious and entertaining Lego Star Wars games is based off of the The Clone Wars animated series.
 Delivering the same great brick-busting action as the Lego games based on the prequel and classic movie trilogies, Lego Star Wars III experiments with the tried-and-true formula through new RTS-inspired stages, which successfully capture the essence of large-scale ground battles.